thehappenplace/Starbound-Stuff/README.md

 **Install**

-Coppy the folder to your mod folder located in the starbound game folder Do not nest the folder so it should be Starbound/mods/Modfoldernamehere/ all your goodies here You can name the folder if necessary I am pretty bad at naming and the folder is rather stupidly named It won't effect anything and should make it easier to read
+Coppy the folder to your mod folder located in the starbound game folder Do not nest the folder so it should be Starbound/mods/Modfoldernamehere/ not Starbound/mods/Extrafolder/ModFoldername <-bad

 **INFO**